Black History Month

 Being Biracial: Embracing the Missing Pieces

-Black History Month starts today, and with it comes an opportunity to reflect upon the past year, dating back to February of 2020.
+Black History Month has arrived, and with it comes an opportunity to reflect upon the past, especially the last couple of years.
 Clearly, such a dizzying amount of disturbing events have come to pass within that time that it is difficult to pick only a handful to write about.

 Most consequentially of all was the execution of George Floyd on May 25 at the hands of police.
 His death, of course, catalyzed newfound energy behind the Black Lives Matter movement and fueled months of protests — the likes of which the country had never seen before, beginning in Minneapolis and spreading nationwide — and even overseas.
 In the weeks that followed, a collaborative effort between citizen journalists and grassroots activists mobilized via social media, shedding more light on police brutality toward Black citizens.
 Millions were made to face for the first time the deep-rooted systemic racism sewn into the fabric of American society during the days of slavery and segregation.